 There are also ways to feel physically close without having sex.
-These include everything from kissing and hugging to touching and petting each other.
-Just remember that if you're not careful these activities can lead to sex.
+These include everything from kissing and hugging to touching each other.
+Just remember that these activities can lead to sex.
 Plan beforehand just how far you want to go, and stick to your limits.
-It can be difficult to say "No" and mean it when things get hot and heavy.
+It can be difficult to say “no” and mean it when things get hot and heavy.

 The decision of whether or not to have sex is up to you, and you alone.
 Therefore don’t be afraid to say “no” if that’s how you feel.

 Having sex for the first time can be a big emotional event.
 There are many questions and feelings that you may want to sort out before you actually get “in the heat of the moment.”

 Before choosing to have sex for the first time, ask yourself:

 - Am I really ready to have sex?

 - How am I going to feel after I have sex?

 - Am I doing this for the right reasons?

 - How do I plan to protect myself/my partner from sexually transmitted infections or pregnancy?